da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs

 \subsection{Ultra-Low Latency Neural Networks}

-Neural networks with a latency requirement on the order of $\mathcal{O}(1)$ $\mu$s are required for the trigger systems of the Large Hadron Collider.
-Simultaneously, the networks are required to produce one inference at least every 25 ns.
-To satisfy these constraints, these neural networks are typically heavily quantized and pruned and deployed on FPGAs fully unrolled with initiation interval (II) of one~\cite{atlas-tdr-029,cms-tdr-021,tgc,axol1tl,hls4ml,ae-l1t,adpaper}.
+Neural networks with a latency requirement on the order of $\mathcal{O}(1)$ $\mu$s are required for the trigger systems of the Large Hadron Collider due to size limitation of the on-detector buffers.
+Simultaneously, the networks are required to produce one inference at least every 25 ns due to the collision rate.
+To satisfy these constraints, these neural networks are typically heavily quantized and pruned and deployed on FPGAs fully unrolled with an initiation interval (II) of one~\cite{atlas-tdr-029,cms-tdr-021,tgc,axol1tl,hls4ml,adpaper}.

 As the networks are fully unrolled, on-chip resource consumption is of major concern.
-In our experience, the most resource-consuming part of the designs are usually the matrix-vector multiplications in the fully connected or convolutional layers.
-The standard approach for optimizing resource utilization is to quantize and prune the neural networks to reduce the resulting firmware size.
+In our experience, the most resource-consuming part of the designs is usually the matrix-vector multiplications in the fully connected or convolutional layers.
+The standard approach for optimizing resource utilization is to quantize and prune neural networks, reducing the model size and computational cost, and hence the FPGA resource usage.
 In this work, we go further by introducing an efficient algorithm for optimizing CMVM operations based on distributed arithmetic, which reduces resource utilization by up to one-third and improves timing closure, enabling previously infeasible designs to meet the stringent LHC trigger system constraints.